zackgemmell/portfolio-2020/_posts/2020-11-01-Information-Architecture.md

      a <a href="../assets/img/raken/project-and-company.mp4">link to the video</a> instead.</p>
 </video>{:.img-120 .mb .mt}

 In order to flatten the navigation we needed to surface features and settings that had long been buried deep within settings.
-Not only did the change create more visibility for these features but it also provided an opportunity for new feature announcements and upgrade prommts when the user was on a basic plan.
+Not only did the change create more visibility for these features but it also provided an opportunity for new feature announcements and upgrade prompts when the user was on a basic plan.
 Check out the [Web](https://www.sketch.com/s/99011ff7-74b8-40fe-9053-45e867580ab6/v/ZWj8j5/a/kwMv79/play) experience.
 {: .post-paragraph-embedded-last}

 ![New feature announcements](../assets/img/raken/upgrade-mega-menu.png){:.img-120 .mt .mb}